tbxiao/chauff.github.io/_posts/2018-05-03-intellieye.md

 distracted and lose their attention without realizing it.
 How often have you found yourself checking your emails or browsing the Web without consciously thinking about doing that?
 I have, more than once.

-Here is what we did about this in our upcoming ACM Hypertext paper:
+Here is what we did about this in our upcoming ACM Hypertext paper ([preprint](https://chauff.github.io/documents/publications/HYPERTEXT2018-zhao.pdf)):

 ```bibtex
 @paper{Hypertext2018IntelliEye,